 The Fluxamasynth is a module that makes it easy to add high quality sound to any Arduino or Raspberry Pi project.
-There are other projects out there that have similar capabilities, but the Fluxamasynth is an embarrassment of riches when it comes to big sound, access to lots of low level tweaks, and a design that emphasizes quality and affordability.
+The Fluxamasynth is an embarrassment of riches when it comes to big sound, access to lots of low level tweaks, and a design that emphasizes quality and affordability.

-The other modules require some sort of Arduino or Raspberry Pi to act as the control module.
+Other modules require some sort of Arduino or Raspberry Pi to act as the control module.
 The Fluxamasynth-32 has an ESP32 microcontroller baked right on board so it is an all-in-one solution.
-The ESP32 can be programmed using the Arduino IDE and has Wifi and Bluetooth capabilities, so these nodes can talk to each other over the network.
+The ESP32 can be programmed using the Arduino IDE and has Wifi and Bluetooth capabilities, so these nodes can talk to each other over Wifi or Bluetooth.

 With the Fluxamasynth you can:

 - Make your own MIDI instrument with unconventional analog sensors

 - Create algorithmic compositions and put them in a box

 - Use it in a homebrew pinball machine to generate music and sound effects

 - Augment an analog instrument with a Fluxamasynth-based hyperinstrument

 The example code shows an example of scoring a long composition for the Fluxamasynth: an implementation of In C by Terry Riley.
 The Fluxamasynth has a built-in wavetable with 128 general MIDI sounds and an additional set of 128 variations and dozens of percussion sounds.
 It can play music in 64-voice polyphony without effects or 38 voices with effects.
 Here are some additional features:

 - Access to fine and coarse tuning in cents